jfroelich/rss-reader/src/transform-lazy-images-notes.md

 * If an image is within a picture, look for associated source

 # Strange cases to look into and possibly handle better
+* &lt;img class="responsive-image" srcset="url"&gt;  in this case i should be
+able to try and infer from srcset?
 * &lt;img data-src="url" src=""&gt; - note empty source
 * &lt;img style="background-image:url(url);" src="url"&gt;
 * &lt;img class="responsive-image" srcset="url"&gt;